simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 To assert the balance of more than one commodity in an account, you can write multiple postings, each asserting one commodity's balance.

-You can make a stronger kind of balance assertion, by writing a double equals sign (`==EXPECTEDBALANCE`).
+You can make a stronger "total" balance assertion by writing a double equals sign (`== EXPECTEDBALANCE`).
-This "complete" balance assertion asserts the absence of other commodities (or, that their balance is 0, which to hledger is equivalent.)
+This asserts that there are no other unasserted commodities in the account (or, that their balance is 0).

 ``` {.journal}
 2013/1/1